Lehigh Coal & Navigation Company: Lehigh Navigation Company

-Lehigh Coal & Navigation Company

 By late 1820, four years ahead of their prospectus's targeted schedule, the unfinished but much improved Lehigh Valley watercourse began reliably transporting large amounts of coal to White's mills and Philadelphia.
 The nearly 370 tons of coal brought to market that year not only salved the winter's fuel shortage but created a temporary glut.
 After buying out co-founder George Hauto, White and Hazard reworked their lease deal with the Lehigh Coal Mine Company, and merged it with the Lehigh Coal Company, acquiring ownership of its 10,000 acres spanning three parallel valleys in the 14 mi from Mauch Chunk to Tamaqua.
 A few months later, they merged the LCC and the Lehigh Navigation Company.
 In late 1821, they filed papers to incorporate Lehigh Coal & Lehigh Navigation, which took effect in 1822.

-Non-mining Ventures
+Non-mining ventures

-Under both White and Hazard, as operations managers from 1822 through 1865, Lehigh Coal & Navigation Company was a company constantly looking for innovative solutions to increase business and revenues.
+As operations managers of the company from 1822 until 1865, White and Hazard were constantly seeking innovative solutions to increase business and revenues.
 The vertical integration many economists credit them with inventing would appeal to them as a very natural way to control costs, hence maximize profitability.
 The two, and the various members of the corporate board often heard of ideas that separately(?) or together needed financial investment which the company would often join as investors, and often end up providing a later critical boost of finishing financing, investing in such ventures directly, or buying out at a later time as subsidiaries as things developed a proof of concept, track record, better promise, or dependency on another business.

-Blast Furnaces
+Blast furnaces

 Grand Lehigh Canal-Upper Canal Division

 The June 6, 1862 flood proved to show a fatal flaw in White's grand dream.
 The Upper Grand contributed to its own demise in that the dams and locks necessary to allow the coal barges to travel on the river meant that huge pools of water sat at the ready.
 Once the heavy June rains began, and dams began to be breached, devastating tidal waves of flood water burst dam after dam causing a great flood and loss of life.